-Proven to be powerful agents for change, virtual vigilantes built and deployed hacking tools for the agenda’s greater good.
+Proven to be powerful agents for change, virtual vigilantes known as hacktivists build and deploy hacking tools for an agenda’s greater good.
 More about disruption than disobedience, there have been countless instances of political and social change as a result of hacktivist campaigns.
-Here we explore some of the most notable projects, the group responsible, and the results that followed.
+Here we explore what motivates hacktivists, how to prevent hacktivism and some of the most infamous hacktivist campaigns.

 Jump to the full timeline of campaigns.

 Hacktivists carry out data breaches for more than monetary gain.
-Instead, their distinct agenda wages an informational war for political lean, social justice, religious intent, or anarchy.
+Instead, their distinct agendas wage informational wars in political, social, religious, or anarchist ways.

 - Political: Hacktivism as a form of political mobilization aims to lean or sway the population to the hacker’s agenda.